-Due to keeping a balance of handicap "spread" within the flights, the total number of members in one flight may not be the exact same number as in the other flights.
+The total number of players in one flight may not always be the exact same number as in the other flights.
+It is the goal of the SC to keep a fair balance of handicap "spread" within each of the flights.
 Golfers do not belong to a particular flight for the entire season.
 Flight members are adjusted each event to better fit with other players in that particular field.
 The following are typical flight breakdowns but the scoring committee will determine the exact one.

 For purposes of awarding a golfer as the Tournament Ace (lowest net score) of an event, or as the winner of the low gross game, if two (or more) players tie with the same low score, the winner is the golfer, first, with the lowest front nine total score.
 For the low net game it will be the lowest net total score and for the low gross game, the lowest gross score.